 - a handful of cilantro, chopped

 - To steam-roast the beets, place them in a baking dish.
 Add about 1/4 to 1/2 inch of water.
 Cover the baking dish with aluminum foil making sure the foil doesn't touch the beets.
-Place in the oven and roast at 425F for about 50 minutes to 1 hour or until you can easily pierce them with a fork.
+Place in the oven and roast at 425F for about 1 to 1.5 hours or until you can easily pierce them with a fork.

 - Important!.
 Always cool the beets before handling as they get extremely hot.
 Also, note that red beets will stain your hands and might also stain your dishes

 - Peel and chop the beets.
 Place them in a bowl.
-Add chopped garlic, olive oil and chopped cilantro.
+Add chopped garlic, olive oil, and chopped cilantro.
 Sprinkle with sea salt.